 1. Does Landstar lease on expedited teams?

 Yes, we have a variety of loads including team freight.
-Currently we are looking for straight truck refrigerated teams with temperature validation (T-Val) experience.
+Currently we are looking for AA&E Teams, as well as straight truck refrigerated teams with temperature validation (T-Val) experience.

-2. What are the minimum requirements for expediters?
+2. What are the minimum requirements to become an Expedited Landstar BCO?

-- For expedited, Class A or B CDL with HazMat (H) or combination (X) endorsement.
+- Class A or B CDL for Expedited or Hotshot

 - Provide and maintain proper levels and types of approved insurance during your lease with Landstar including: